 The Company does not offer any perquisites for the exclusive benefit of the NEOs.
 Our healthcare, insurance, and other welfare and employee-benefit programs are the same for all eligible domestic employees, including executive officers.
 Benefits provided include health and dental coverage, group term life insurance, and disability programs.
-We share the cost of health and welfare benefits with our employees, a cost that is dependent on the level of benefits coverage that each employee elects.
-The benefits provided to foreign employees are typically determined by the laws of the applicable country they reside in or we reimburse their costs of obtaining equivalent benefit coverages.
+We share the cost of health and welfare benefits with our employees, a cost that is dependent upon the level of benefits coverage that each employee elects.
+The benefits provided to foreign employees are typically determined by the laws of the applicable country in which the employee resides or we reimburse their costs of obtaining equivalent benefit coverages.
 We have no outstanding loans of any kind to our executive officers.